Series: Madison Cruz Mystery #5

 “What of it?” came the angry reply.

-“Are you now also trying to send them a battered woman?”
+“Are you now trying to send them a battered woman?”

 Kate yelled, “Why is everyone acting like I’m the bad guy?
 Did you hear what she sang to me?”

 “No,” said the man.
-“But it can’t be worthy of pulling a knife.”
+“But it can’t be worth pulling a knife.”

-Madison heard Kate, resignation in her voice, say, “Get the bimbo out of the closet.
+Madison heard Kate say, resigned, “Get the bimbo out of the closet.
 I promise I won’t hurt her.”

 Madison cautiously opened the closet door, her big green eyes peering around the edge.
 Finger-combing her dark silky hair out of her face, she delicately stepped out from the closet.
-Across the room she saw Kate, wavy light brown hair, slump onto a sumptuous velvet chair.
+Across the room Kate, late forties, wearing wavy light brown hair, slumped onto a sumptuous velvet chair.